Rating: 3.5 Stars

 I always get the shakes before a drop.

 Rico has a plush life.
 He’s the son of a rich businessman, destined to take over his Dad’s business.
-That is, until he joins the military.
+That is until he joins the military.
 He didn’t really plan to do it, but he finds himself enlisted.
-He is assigned to the Infrantry, who unlike others, fight on the planets themselves, only powered suits between them and the enemy.
+He is assigned to the Infantry, who unlike others, fight on the planets themselves, only powered suits between them and the enemy.
 And the enemy is a scary, spider-like race.

 Doesn’t matter.
 I still liked reading about him.
 I liked the way he told his story.

 I’ve heard it called a “strategic victory” – but I was there and I claim we took a terrible licking.

 The action scenes were pretty good.
 They were fast-paced and well-written.
 All except the last battle that is, that one was confusing.
 But most of all, the atmosphere was great.
 It was a mixture of constant danger and hell yeah.